How Much Does TRT Cost in 2026? A Transparent Pricing Guide, Backed by Industry Data

 PrimeHealth's TRT program is $149 per month, and that price includes everything: comprehensive lab work, telehealth consultations with our medical team, pharmaceutical-grade testosterone, all supplies, ongoing monitoring, dose adjustments, and free shipping.
 There are no enrollment fees, no hidden charges, and no long-term contracts.

-We designed our pricing model to be simple because we believe that is what men deserve.
-When you are evaluating whether TRT is right for you, the last thing you should have to worry about is deciphering a complicated fee structure.
-Our $149 monthly membership covers the complete, end-to-end TRT experience from initial labs through ongoing care.
+Our pricing is simple by design.
+When you are evaluating whether TRT is right for you, you should not have to decipher a fee structure.
+Our $149 monthly membership covers the complete TRT experience from initial labs through ongoing care.

 Here is what is included in every PrimeHealth membership: